ingridpierre/pi-airplay/setup_instructions.md

 ### 4. Install Python Dependencies

-For newer versions of Raspberry Pi OS (Bullseye or Bookworm), you'll need to use a virtual environment to avoid the "externally-managed-environment" error:
+There are two approaches for handling dependencies on newer Raspberry Pi OS versions (Bullseye or Bookworm) that have the "externally-managed-environment" restriction:

+#### Option 1: Virtual Environment (Recommended)

+This keeps dependencies isolated and won't interfere with system packages:

 ```bash
 # Install required build dependencies first